vanvalenlab/deepcell-label/README.md

 **To pan in image:** Hold down the spacebar while clicking and dragging image to pan.
 Alternatively, the keys *home, page up, page down, and end* can be used to jump across the screen.
 Holding the shift key while using these pan buttons will result in a smaller jump; holding the control key will snap to the edge of the image.

-*h* - switch between highlighted mode and non-highlighted mode (highlight exists in label- and pixel-editing modes but is displayed differently; label-editing highlighting recolors solid label with red, pixel-editing highlighting adds white or red outline around label in image).
+*h* - switch between highlighted mode and non-highlighted mode (highlight exists in whole-label mode and paint mode but is displayed differently; label-editing highlighting recolors solid label with red, paint mode highlighting adds white or red outline around label in image).
 Once highlight mode is on, use *[ (left bracket) / ] (right bracket)* to decrement/increment selected cell label number.

 *shift+h* - switch between showing and hiding annotation masks in the pixel editor